Skip to main content

 • EPA History

-Plug-in Electric Vehicle Charging
+Plug-in Electric Vehicle Charging: The Basics

 charging of the electric vehicle

-Charging your all-electric vehicle (EV) or plug-in hybrid electric vehicle (PHEV)–together known as plug-in electric vehicles (PEVs)–is similar to charging your other electronics.
+Charging your all-electric vehicle (EV) or plug-in hybrid electric vehicle (PHEV)–together known as plug-in electric vehicles (PEVs)–is similar to charging other electronics.
 One end of an electrical cord is plugged into your car, and the other end is plugged into a power source or charging equipment.

 There are three categories of charging equipment based on how quickly each can recharge a car’s battery.
 Charging times for PEVs are also affected by: